-100% of respondees (all 8 persons) believe that the current licensed hours are OK with no need to increase or scale back those hours and the reasons given for this are variable.
+A majority of persons (4 out of 5 = 80%) believe that the current licensed hours are OK with no need to increase or scale back those hours.
+Only one person believes that current hours are too long.

 4.12.2 Outdoor Drinking Areas